nodebotanist/NEJS-2019/slides/presentation.md

 ---

-### No, it *makes JS better* by letting it do what it is good at and ignoring the rest.
+# Probably not-- for most situations, it **makes JS better by letting it do what it is good at and ignoring the rest**.

+However, WASM toolchains are gaining more and more abilities by the day, and some teams would like to have WASM be able to do everything JS does.

 ---